deephaven/deephaven-js-plugins/README.md

 npm run build
 ```

-Next, create a `manifest.json` file in the `plugin` directory of this project or modify the existing one.
+Next, create a `manifest.json` file in the `plugins` directory of this project or modify the existing one.

 In it, there should be JSON containing a plugins object.
 This plugins object contains of list of plugins with their location within this repo (name), version, and index location (main).